jstrimpel/lrrr/README.md

 ```

 #### Add Model
-This will create a new LazoJS model. `dest` is the application directory.
+Creates a new LazoJS model. `dest` is the application directory.
 The component will be created in the application
 `models` directory.

 ```shell